fischtank44/Flight_Engineer/README.md

 ![alt text](http://www.codecogs.com/gif.latex?1-\frac{1}{250}=.996 )

 and would then decrease from nearly 1 at the beginning of its life to 0 at the end.
+This value could represent the percent of useful life remaining.

-Most importantly, it would allow for the compact form of a knot and spline model to be retained while providing values that closely approximate those derived from a soft probability classifier in the first case to a percent of useful life remaining in the second case.
+While these values do not have a time unit associated with them, they would allow for the compact form of a knot and spline model to be retained.
+The two alternatives may be preferable in a situation where rolling averages were used and replacement schedules were calculated based on amount of engine life used up

 ## Models:
 Linear regression with knots and splines.
 Each feature that was included in the training data set was bootstrapped and plotted against cycles until failure.
-For example, the temperature recorded at location 50 at the low pressure turbine (t50_lpt) exit looked like this:
+For example, the temperature recorded at location 50 at the low pressure turbine outlet (t50_lpt) looked like this:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/t50_lpt_bs_spline_analysis.png)